SciMed/style-guide/README.md

 # Ruby
 * Adhere to Rubocop when possible.
   * See our default [`.rubocop.yml`](./.rubocop.yml).
-* Mark instance methods as private by calling `private def foo` when using recent Ruby versions (> 2.1.0).
-For earlier versions, mark methods as private by calling `private :my_method` directly after the end of the method.
 * Mark class methods as private by calling `private_class_method def self.foo` when using recent Ruby versions (> 2.1.0).
 For earlier versions, mark methods as private by calling `private_class_method :my_method` directly after the end of the method.
 * Keep private instance methods clustered together at the end of the file.
 * Keep private class methods clustered together after public class methods but before public instance methods.